 According to the National Institute on Alcohol Abuse and Alcoholism, even mild alcohol use can affect the brain by:

-The long-term impact on the brain depends on a number of factors, including:
+The long-term impact on the brain depends on several factors, including:

-The affects can range from dementia and intellectual functioning to debilitating conditions that require long-term care, even if a person has been in recovery and sober for a period of time.
+The effects can range from dementia and intellectual functioning to debilitating conditions that require long-term care, even if a person has been in recovery and sober for some time.

 Cardiovascular

-Binge drinking can lead to blood clots, which can lead to heart attacks, stroke, cardiomyopathy (a potentially deadly condition where the heart muscle weakens and fails) and heart rhythm abnormalities.
+Binge drinking can lead to blood clots, heart attacks, stroke, cardiomyopathy (a potentially deadly condition where the heart muscle weakens and fails) and heart rhythm abnormalities.

 Liver